 If you are combining Hunza with the Khunjerab Pass drive (see our Khunjerab guide), upper Hunza is on the way: you drive through Gulmit and Passu en route to Sost and the pass.
 Breaking the Khunjerab drive into two days by sleeping in Passu makes the journey significantly more enjoyable and adds the Cones and Borith Lake without extra time.

 Raahi includes upper Hunza in itineraries where the schedule allows.
 If you are planning 4 or more nights in Hunza, we almost always recommend one night in the upper valley.
+Our Do Wadiyan 10-day itinerary includes upper Hunza as standard.
 Tell us your dates and we will build it in.